|

 Hide residue numbering option is always

-available and allows user to include (or switch off) the residue
+available and allows the user to include (or hide) the residue

 numeration in the protein sequence annotation (see